Sub-femtosecond optical control of entangled states

-In conclusion, this proof-of-principle demonstration of femtosecond entanglement generation and sub-femtosecond control may open new directions for quantum manipulation and processing on ultrafast time scales.
+with $\Delta \phi_{go,bo}=\text{arg}[g_o]-\text{arg}[b_o]$.
+This shows that the asymmetry parameter not only depends on amplitudes and the relative phase shifts between the different paths, but also on the time-delay which can be controlled in our experiment.
+The phase terms can be obtained by perturbation theory and the Wentzel–Kramers–Brillouin (WKB) approximation.
+The amplitudes are retrieved directly from the experimental data (see supplementary material). {The intensity of the NIR field controls the ratio of the relative amplitudes.
+At higher NIR field strengths, additional (multi-photon) paths could contribute to the signals, opening additional routes for control.} The experimental results are very well reproduced (compare Fig. \ref{fig:asymtimedep}a) and b)) with this model and the numerical simulation. {This confirms that the presented time-controlled few-photon ionisation and dissociation process preserves the natural, ubiquitous entanglement of the two-electron system in the ground state of the $H_2$ molecule.}

+In conclusion, we have presented a proof-of-principle {demonstration of a sub-femtosecond control of the phase between entangled states} in molecular hydrogen by few-photon dissociation and coincident detection of all participating particles.
 It will be interesting to apply this scheme to larger molecules or even solids, and thereby test quantum-dynamical theories describing effective decoherence effects arising e.g. due to coupling to complex electronic or internuclar/phononic degrees of freedom.
-It should be noted that for suitably chosen quantum systems even visible frequencies are sufficient to implement the same ultrafast control scheme.
+It should be noted that for suitably chosen quantum systems, even visible frequencies are sufficient to implement the same ultrafast control scheme.

 { \textbf{Methods}}

 {\textbf{Experimental methods }}